80% of sculpting your body happens in the kitchen, not the gym.

 Especially for women.
 Especially for women over 40.
 However, it's good to learn at any age.

 Listen, I work out at the gym all the time.
 I love it.
 I have fun.
 I get to work out with one of my favorite girlfriends of all times and laugh.
-And it's true...I am in love with the pull-up machine there.
+And it's true...I am in love with the pull-up machine.

 So if you see me there, don't be confused by this message.
-When you hear me talk about epic bike rides and crazy ass runs...don't be confused.
+When you hear me talk about epic bike rides and crazy long runs...don't be confused.
 That stuff feeds my spirit.
-It's actually harder for me to shape my body by doing all that stuff.
+It's actually harder for me to shape my body by doing so much endurance.

 What I'm saying here is...you don't need a gym or a crazy amount of mileage to stay in shape.
 I do it because I love it, not because I think it'll create weight loss or shape my body in any particular way.
 Just wanted to set the record REALLY straight there.